 The checklist includes ways to help you and your employer when completing the Request for flexible working arrangements form.

-Making a request for flexible working arrangements checklist
+Making a request for flexible working arrangements

 Your request must: